-Additionally, the program launched a unique steam-heating efficiency package opportunity for affordable housing customers.
+Additionally, in 2017 the program launched a unique 1-Pipe Steam Retro-commissioning ("1PS RCx") efficiency package opportunity for affordable housing customers.
+1PS RCx is an attempt to take a complete look at the steam pipe distribution system and rectify problems relating to steam quality, air entrapment, and temperature imbalances across the building.
 Incentives are provided for the performance of a building assessment, boiler clean and tune, master air venting, and thermostatic radiator valves ("TRVs").
-There are currently more than 100 building projects enrolled to perform one or more of these measures.
-The program partnered with the
+The company expects to pay incentives for roughly 80 to 90 of these completed jobs before the end of the year.